GoogleCloudPlatform/community/tutorials/run-swift-vapor-on-google-cloud/index.md

 ## Objectives

 1. Create a Swift "Hello, world" app that uses the Vapor framework.
-1. Deploy the app to Google App Engine.
+1. Deploy the app to Google App Engine flexible environment.

 ## Costs